metareflection/www-research/neuro/index.md

 ## Meta-Reflective Programming

 We believe that the sample efficiency of human learning arises in part from a capacity for meta-reflection, catching and learning from errors by reasoning about reasoning itself at multiple levels.
-Thus, we take inspiration from [reflective towers of interpreters](https://blog.sigplan.org/2021/08/12/reflective-towers-of-interpreters/) and seek to create meta-reflective neural networks.
+Thus, we seek to create meta-reflective neural networks, taking inspiration from [reflective towers of interpreters](https://blog.sigplan.org/2021/08/12/reflective-towers-of-interpreters/).

 ## Formal Verification of Safety